francabrera/ibmqx-user-guides/GHZ-test.rst

 the CHSH inequality).
-He realized that measuring both of the two entangled qubits along the same axis(e.g. the Z direction) always gave complementary responses, but that this could have a classical explanation (i.e. a concrete rule thatpre-determined the outcome).
+He realized that measuring both of the two entangled qubits along the same axis(e.g. the Z direction) always gave complementary responses, but that this could have a classical explanation (i.e. a concrete rule that pre-determined the outcome).
 Instead, Bell realized he could perform the measurements of the two qubits along different measurement directions and by collecting statistics of the outcomes, he could show that the particles were not behaving classically.
 Describing how this works with two particles requires an understanding of statistics, so we will not go through it here.
-Instead we will introduce a more advanced multi-qubit entangled state.
+Instead we will introduce a more advanced multi-qubit entangled state that illustrates the same phenomenon.

 Let’s suppose that instead of two qubits, there are now three.
 We prepare a superposition of all qubits in the 0 state and all qubits in